meettyj/Tobacco-on-Twitter/reddit/sample_tweets_reddits_in_different_topics.md

   - emily just told me she’d stop being my friend if i get a juul ://
   - The FDA is trying to kill vaping because it’s going to do a better job reducing lung cancer than they ever have, an…
 - **reddit comments**:
+  - And the foods themselves the flavors are mimicking.
+That's all bad for us and purposefully entices kids.
+Maybe it should all be banned, according to this idiot "logic."
+  - And no mixed drinks at bars, which are just going to send drunk idiots to drive home anyway. :)
+  - "You take a couple of puffs and you actually feel like you're kind of high," said Richardson.
+The fuck is wrong with this guy?
+  - The last thing you ever want to hear, "I'm from the government and I'm here to help".
+People are unbelievably stupid these days.

 ### Enforcement
 - **ecig tweets**:
   - I swear a vape pen at work saves lives...